dhui808/azure-ai-certifications/ai-900/README.md

 ## Selection bias
 **Selection bias** occurs when the training data is not representative of the population the AI system will serve, leading to poor performance for underrepresented groups.

+## Azure Personalizer
+**Azure Personalizer** uses reinforcement learning to select the best content or action for each user context.